CaZual-T/CZT-Mega-Sync/README.md

 - Browse Mods folder
 - Auto download and install mod folder to proper location
 - Progress bars, Log window.
-# How to Install/First time use guide:
+# How to Install/First Time Use Guide:
 > [!IMPORTANT]
       - (Host) Requires a shared MEGA folder url+key. (the url that has both in one)<br>
       - (Host) Share folder on MEGA > Distribute the link (url) to users you want to sync with.<br>